-Veteran Experience consists of our Veteran Experience Officer and Patient advocates.
-At the Lexington VA Health Care System, they are specially trained to help Veterans and their families resolve issues with care.
-If you've experienced any issues that you haven't been able to resolve by talking with your care team, please reach out to one of our patient advocates.
+The patient advocates at VA New Mexico health care are specially trained to help you resolve issues with your care.
+If you've experienced any problems that you haven't been able to resolve by talking with your care team, please reach out to one of our patient advocates.

 Connect with a patient advocate